BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ## Blockstream Green

 [Blockstream Green](https://www.blockstream.com/green/) is one of the more basic desktop wallets.
-Green is cross platform, enabling you to have the same wallet on your mobile and computer simultaneously.
+Green is cross platform, enabling you to have the same wallet on your phone and computer simultaneously.
 Sending a transaction is done through a 2-of-2 [multi-sig setup](https://help.blockstream.com/hc/en-us/articles/900001388366-What-does-Blockstream-Green-s-multisig-protect-from-) but own node connection is not available.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/Green%20Desktop.png" class=responsive width="600" height="400" maxheight="500">